Let me tell you something first.

 Have you ever tried to use rubber band to tie your hair either a) you can’t find a proper scrunchie or b) just too lazy to grab a scrunchie and use normal rubber band instead?
 Isn’t it hurt when you try to take out the rubber band?

 Therefore, this is definitely not a good way to use rubber band.

 I’m not sure of your place but here we can get rubber bands easily.
 Not only are they tiny, it’s usually FREE (or already included in the price?), we tend to overlook and seldom pay attention to such small stuff.
 It’s either we ignore them completely or let them sit in one corner till everything becomes even stickier or broken.

 One day, someone told me about how I could use rubber bands to prevent ants.
 Use a few and wrap around just before the top container.
 I tried, and it worked.

 We also use some to “close” the remote control to prevent batteries from falling out.

 That’s it.
 That’s all we I know about what to do with rubber bands.
 If you want to know more, there’s another article here to find out how you can utilize them.

 Anyhow, the main topic for today’s washi tape project is decorative rubber bands quick tutorial – combining both pretty masking tape and rubber band.

 All you need is rubber bands, your favorite washi tapes, a small box, and scissors.

 So, let’s get started… decorative rubber bands quick tutorial:

 Use the non-sticky part of the washi tape and wrap around the box (i.e. the sticky part is facing you).
 Don’t wrap too tight because you’ll need to remove it later.
-Insert the washi tape closest to the edge of the box for easy removal.
+Insert the washi tape closer to the edge of the box for easy removal later.